Configure VPN Connection on macOS (OpenVPN)

 OpenVPN Second Factor Entry

-If everything was entered correctly, you will see "CONNECTED" in the OpenVPN client.
+If everything was entered correctly, you will see "Securely Connected" in the OpenVPN client.

 When the window is closed, the application will continue to run in the background.